sudoyashi/Joshis-Garage/README.md

 My 2007 Audi A3 is not technically a project car, but it's definitely a car that I want to keep around to modify in the end.
 Acquired in June 2022, I was and still am attracted to the drivability of a car, with the benefits of interior space of an SUV, hence the wagon.
 I don't have too much to say about it yet, but I will be writing more about it soon!

-WELL.
+Update...
 I sold it.
-Haha.
+LMAO.

 #3.
 CAD - Where Cardboard and Computers Collide